Inslee talks climate change in New Hampshire, says he’ll decide within ‘weeks, not months’ on presidential run

 MANCHESTER, N.H. — Sounding very much like a presidential candidate, Gov. Jay Inslee spent Tuesday morning pitching his argument that fighting climate change must be the paramount issue in the 2020 elections to college students in the first-in-the-nation primary state.

-Entering his appearance at Saint Anselm College’s New Hampshire Institute of Politics, Inslee paused in a corridor to look at a photo of former President Jimmy Carter visiting Bood’s Country Store in the state, before the 1976 primary.
+Entering his appearance at Saint Anselm College’s New Hampshire Institute of Politics, Inslee paused in a corridor to look at a photo of former President Jimmy Carter visiting Robie’s Country Store in the state, before the 1976 primary.

 “Funny, a small state governor with no name ID became president of the United States.
 Isn’t that strange?
 I wonder how that could happen,” Inslee quipped.